iotaledger/firefly/.github/CONTRIBUTING.md

 example that compiles and passes [documentation tests](https://doc.rust-lang.org/rustdoc/documentation-tests.html)

 - All instances of `unsafe` should have a comment that explains why its use was unavoidable

+- All code should pass formatting and linting checks

 - All code should be well tested, using unit tests and integration tests